ankurheble/tvb-full-stack-react/src/exercises/README.md

 ## Notes

 * To export a component from a file, use the `export` keyword
-  Ex:
 ```js
 function Image () {
   // ...